4Sc1/ANT-VR/Supplementaries/README.md

 ## Contact

-For more information or specific inquiries related to the ANT-VR study or the materials in this folder, please contact [davidtekampe@icloud.com](mailto:davidtekampe@icloud.com).
+For more information or specific inquiries related to the ANT-VR study or the materials in this folder, please contact [David Tekampe](mailto:davidtekampe@icloud.com).